Hastingleigh.com A Genealogy Website /One Place Study Contact e-mail

 [NK] James Albert Young (Click for Details)

-Note: Several amendments to the spellings of the names from the Roll of Honour, to match each individual's birth registration name, and the list has been put in surname alphabetical order.
+Note: The spellings of the names from the Roll of Honour have been corrected on this website to reflect the spellings of the names of the individual's name when registered at birth.
+The list has been put in surname alphabetical order.

-Shirley Norrington is the brother in law of Harry Percy Burchett, and father of Albert William Norrington.
+Shirley Norrington [Roll of Honour] is the brother in law of Harry Percy Burchett, and father of Albert William Norrington.
+[WW1 & WW2 casualties]

 William Stanley Bushell is the brother of George Frank Bushell